 Beast Coast Trail Running and Race Director Amy Rusiecki played host to the fourth edition of the Race for DFL last person standing event on Nov.
 11-12 at the Kenty Farm in Winchendon, Mass.
 The following are a small sample of photos from the event taken by MassUltra Editor Chris Wristen and event host Jenny Kenty.
 A full photo gallery can be viewed on the MassUltra Facebook page.

-Continue reading Photos: Race for DFLResults: Race for DFL
+Continue reading Photos: Race for DFL